jdereg/json-io/user-guide-writeOptions.md

 For the example above, use `addNonStandardMapping(Instant.class, "second", "getEpochSecond").`

 ### Field Filters
-These options allows you add/remove FieldFilters (your own derived implementation) to/from the field filter chain.
+These options permit adding/removing FieldFilters (your own derived implementation) to/from the field filter chain.
-Each filter in the filter chain is presented the reflected field and can return true to exclude a field.
-This works well when filter a field by a characteristic of a field as opposed to its name.
+Each filter in the field filter chain is presented the reflected field and can return true to exclude it.
+This works well when filtering a field by a characteristic of a field as opposed to its name.
 For example, you could exclude fields by field characteristics such as transient, final, volatile, etc.  See existing EnumFieldFilter or StaticFieldFilter.
 >#### `WriteOptionsBuilder` addFieldFilter(`FieldFilter filter`)
 >- [ ] Add a field filter to the field filter chain.

+### Method Filters
+These options permit adding/removing MethodFilters (your own derived implementation) to/from the method filter chain.
+Each filter in the method filter chain is presented the reflected method and can return true to exclude it.
+You can filter a method by any criteria you want from the passed in parameters, including method name, owning class, visibility, static/non-static, etc.
+>#### `WriteOptionsBuilder` addAccessorFactory(`AccessorFactory accessorFactory`)
+>- [ ] Add a method accessor pattern to the method accessor chain.

+### Method Accessor
+These options permit defining a pattern to choose method accessors ("getters").
+A "get" and "is" method accessor is supplied with json-io.
+You can create your own patterns and add them to the method accessor chain.
+Your accessors are consulted when locating field values from a class being written to JSON.
->#### `WriteOptionsBuilder` removeFieldFilter(`FieldFilter filter`)
+>#### `WriteOptionsBuilder` addFieldFilter(`FieldFilter filter`)
->- [ ] Remove a field filter from the field filter chain.
+>- [ ] Add a field filter to the field filter chain.

 ### java.util.Date and java.sql.Date format
 This feature allows you to control the format for `java.util.Date` and `java.sql.Date` fields.
 The default output format